meltingscales/pyminecraftserver/README.md

 # Modded-Forge-Vagrant

-This is a Vagrant-enabled automatic setup for a modded Minecraft server packs.
+This is a Vagrant-enabled automatic setup for modded Minecraft server packs.

 Note: You don't necessarily need to use this to run the server.